xebisco/yield-3/README.md

 * [Setup](#setup)

 ## General info
-This project is a simple, easy and powerfull 2D game engine.
+The Yield Game Engine is a simple, easy and powerfull 2D game engine.

 ## Technologies
 Project is created with: